Bruno Blum: Musician

 As a teenage bass player with Private Vices he was part of the late 1970s London punk movement and was later the first French musician to record and release dub music, as well as afrobeat.
 He has released several French songs albums (including the classic reggae album Nuage d'Éthiopie) in a wide variety of styles.
 "Viens Fumer un P'tit Joint à la Maison," a reggae pastiche of the drinking hit song "Viens Boire un P'tit Coup à la Maison" obtained over four million views on YouTube.
 His versions of Bob Marley's "War" also adapted in French as "Guerre," was another couple of hits.
 A Blum-produced version of "War" featuring a duet between Haile Selassie and Bob Marley reached number one in British magazine Black Echoes charts in April 1998 and remains an enduring reggae classic.
 Blum is known, among other things, for his work with the press-acclaimed Asmara All Stars and on Serge Gainsbourg's two studio reggae albums, which he has produced new mixes of, as well as dub and deejay versions in 2003.
 He also produced a definitive mix of Serge Gainsbourg's Gainsbourg Et Cætera Palace live album in 2006.
 In 2015 two "Super DeLuxe" triple CD sets were released in the form of books: Gainsbourg and the Revolutionaries (Gainsbourg's three reggae albums in the Blum mixes form, including 8 previously unreleased tracks) and Gainsbourg in Dub, which contains 50 previously unreleased dubs.
+As a producer he mixed eight Bob Marley & The Wailers tracks included on the Freedom Time album.
 He also released his own dub work, much of it done in Jamaica, on his Sophisticated Love album by Dub De Luxe.
 First and foremost a singer-songwriter in the French tradition, Blum also performs steadily with his rock/soul/blues and reggae bands as a singer and lead guitar player.

 His abounding, dense world often includes a touch of humour, and his art complements his Jamaica, Nigeria and USA-inspired music.
 Influenced by the electric, genuine analog sound and militant spirit of the 1970s, his wide array of works melt into a coherent whole, where different styles are approached in true eclectic fashion.
 Alternatively playing blues, dub (which he often mixes himself on analog sound boards), rock, jazz, afrobeat, reggae, etc., he is playing "Organic culture music guaranteed to be played without machines by live, free-range musicians".
 His successful French ("Guerre") and English versions of Bob Marley's "War" recorded with the Wailers gave him some international exposure and recognition.

 He also created Human Race Records, a vinyl record label in Jamaica.
 According to Roger Steffens in the Human Race anthology booklet notes, he is an "independent polymath thriving on passion" and always funded his own recordings, which put forward his individual, idiosyncratic lyric style.